The Poem of the Man-God

 The Poem of the Man-God (Italian title: Il Poema dell'Uomo-Dio) is a work on the life of Jesus Christ written by Maria Valtorta.
 The current editions of the work bear the title The Gospel as Revealed to Me.

 The work was first published in Italian in 1956 and has since been translated into many languages.
 It is based on about 10,000 of the over 15,000 handwritten pages produced by Maria Valtorta in her notebooks.
 The large majority of the work was written in about three years between January 1944 and April 1947.
 During these years she reported visions of Jesus and Mary, in addition to personal conversations and dictations from Jesus.

 The work was placed on the (now abolished) Index Librorum Prohibitorum in 1959, and has remained controversial since its publication.
 Various scholars, historians and Biblical experts continue to both support and criticize the work to this day.

 Writing and publication

 The handwritten notebooks

 After writing her autobiography based on the advice of her priest, Father Romualdo Migliorini, O.S.M., in 1943 the bedridden Valtorta began handwriting a series of what she claimed were messages from Jesus.
 These were later typed by her priest and arranged chronologically to produce the work.

-Although Valtorta wrote about 15,000 pages during the years 1943-1947, only 10,000 of these (mostly written from 1944-1947) were used in the work which was at first called The Poem of the Man-God.
+Although Valtorta wrote about 15,000 pages during the years 1943–1947, only 10,000 of these (mostly written from 1944 to 1947) were used in her main book which was at first called The Poem of the Man-God.
 The additional pages were later published as The Notebooks.
 The Poem contains over 650 reported episodes in the life of Jesus and the Virgin Mary.